How to get even more local dancers and dance Moms to #ShopSmall (but buy big) with your dance store this November 30 on Small Business Saturday

 It’s a mistake to see holidays simply as clear-out time.
 Stock up strategically so your promotional efforts result in maximum sales.

-Use #shopsmall, #smallbizsat and #smallbusinesssaturday hashtags and tie a promotion to local check-ins.
+Use #shopsmall, #shoplocal, #smallbizsat and #smallbusinesssaturday hashtags and tie a promotion to local check-ins.
 (Of course, you’ve made sure your store information is all up-to-date on your website, your social-media sites and all local business listings.)
-May this be the best Small Business Saturday ever!
+Share social content of other small businesses in your community.

 Last updated November 25, 2019